Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 you can open an Issue or Discussion on this repo!

-## based on Universal Android Debloater list, what is fully checked?
+## based on Universal Android Debloater list, what is fully checked on the "massive debloat" list?

 Recommended and Advanced!